joonaspaakko/Photoshop-file-versions-script/README.md

 # Photoshop file versions script

 Saves the `.psd` file twice.
-First, it saves the work file, just like you would using `File > Save` and then it saves another file next to that in adjacent folder "My file (Versions)".
+First, it saves the work file, just like you would using `File > Save` and then it saves another file next to that in a folder "My file (Versions)".

 ![Example of saved psd files](readme_img/Example.png)